garybayes/mindforge-orchestrator/docs/orchestrator-github-app-architecture.md

 Key idea:
 The GitHub App is the identity + distribution channel, while the orchestrator-core GitHub Action + workflows do the heavy lifting inside each repository.

-Future Codex SaaS can plug into this by consuming the same telemetry/webhooks, but is out of scope for Orchestrator 1.0.
+Future Codex SaaS can plug into this by consuming the same telemetry/webhooks, but is out of scope for Task Assistant 1.0.

 2. High-Level Architecture
 2.1 Main Components